Fax for physical therapy clinics

 How to Fax from Your PT Clinic Without a Fax Machine

 You do not need a fax machine, a dedicated phone line, or a monthly subscription.
-With FaxDrop, you open your browser, upload the document (PDF, image, or Word file), enter the fax number, and send.
-The whole process takes about 90 seconds.
+With FaxDrop, you open your browser, upload the document (PDF, JPG, or PNG), enter the fax number, and send.
+Transmission time varies, so use the status page for updates after sending.

 The Cover Page Question